tig/winprint/README.md

 ## Install

-No public releases yet (because I'm embarrased by a few bugs and performance issues; see Issues).
-Feel free to clone and build for now.
-I use VS 2016 Preview 2.
+WinPrint 2.0 is in pre-beta (alpha) stage.
+I'm embarrased by a few bugs and performance issues that I want to fix before I declare beta; see Issues.

+Go to Releases to grab the latest MSI for Windows and give it a try.

 ## History